bitrise-io/devcenter/_articles/reviews/code-signing-troubleshooting.md

 ### I uploaded a Distribution certificate and an App Store type provisioning profile but I cannot deploy to the App Store because of a code signing error!

-To export an .ipa file with the app-store or ad-hoc export methods, you also need to upload a **Development certificate, as the first step of the .ipa export process uses that to generate an .xcodearchive file.
-Even if you only wish to use Bitrise to submit your apps to the App Store, we strongly recommend uploading a Developer certificate** and provisioning profile of the app, too, for this reason.
+To export an .ipa file with the app-store or ad-hoc export methods, you also need to upload a Development certificate and Development type provisioning profile, as the first step of the .ipa export process uses that to generate an .xcodearchive file.

 ### I have added the _Run Cocoapods Install_ Step and now my builds are failing